f-duchenne/Evolution_pheno_vs_morpho/README.md

 Scripts 1 to 4 regards in silico simulations, while scripts 5 to 6 merge simulations and empirical data.

-The empirical data can be found here: *link to come* In thi folder *flow_pheno_empirical.csv* and *poll_pheno_empirical.csv* contain the empirical phenological parameters for plant and pollinator species, respectively: the mean activity day (mu) and its standard deviation (sde) representing the duration of the activity period.
+The empirical data can be found here: *link to come*

+In this folder *flow_pheno_empirical.csv* and *poll_pheno_empirical.csv* contain the empirical phenological parameters for plant and pollinator species, respectively: the mean activity day (mu) and its standard deviation (sde) representing the duration of the activity period.

 *matrices_empirical_networks.Rdata* contains an R object with the 17 networks used.
 Plants are in rows and pollinators in columns, with each cell representing the average interaction value across sampling rounds, corrected by abundances.

 You can access it in R via:

 '''
 #load data
 load("matrices_empirical_networks.RData")